 Our platform, The Digital Forge, is an intuitive additive manufacturing platform powering engineers, designers and manufacturing professionals globally.
 The Digital Forge combines precise and reliable 3D printers and metal and composite proprietary materials seamlessly with its cloud-based learning software offering to empower manufacturers to create more resilient and agile supply chains.
-Founded in 2013 by two MIT-educated engineers, Markforged is based in greater Boston, Massachusetts, where we have our own in-house manufacturing facility and where we design all of our industrial 3D printers, software and metal and composite proprietary materials.
+Founded in 2013 by two MIT-educated engineers, Markforged is based in greater Boston,

+Massachusetts, where we have our own in-house manufacturing facility and where we design all of our industrial 3D printers, software and metal and composite proprietary materials.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate revenue sufficient to achieve profitability will depend on the successful further development and commercialization of our products.
-We generated revenue of \$49.5 million \$69.6 million and \$46.1 million \$71.3 million for the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively, and incurred a net loss losses of \$38.0 million \$89.4 million and net profit of \$8.3 million \$14.7 million, respectively, for those same periods.
-Net profit (loss) loss for the six nine months ended June 30, 2023 September 30, 2023 and 2022 is inclusive of non-cash mark-to-market losses of \$2.3 million and gains of \$0.3 million \$52.2 million, respectively, and \$53.3 million, respectively.
-Goodwill and long-lived asset impairment of \$33.5 million during the nine months ended September 30, 2023.
-As of June 30, 2023 September 30, 2023, we had an accumulated deficit of \$139.1 million \$190.5 million and cash, cash equivalents, and short term investments of \$126.0 million.
+We generated revenue of \$69.6 million \$20.5 million and \$71.3 million \$24.1 million for the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively, and incurred net losses of \$89.4 million \$35.9 million and \$14.7 million \$19.0 million, respectively, for those same periods.
+Net loss for the nine three months ended September 30, 2023 and 2022 March 31, 2024 is inclusive of non-cash mark-to-market losses of \$2.3 million and gains of \$52.2 million, respectively, and goodwill and long-lived asset impairment of \$33.5 million during a \$17.3 million accrual related to the nine months ended September 30, 2023.
+Continuous Composites verdict.
+As of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$190.5 million \$240.6 million and cash and cash equivalents and short term investments of \$126.0 million \$107.9 million.
 We expect to continue to incur operating losses as we focus on growing commercial sales of our products in both the United States and international markets, scaling our manufacturing operations, continuing research and development efforts to develop new products and further enhance our existing products.
-Further, we expect to continue to incur additional general and administrative expenses associated with operating as a public company.